norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 "But she'd still have her daily journals for when she needs those details!"
 "How would she ever search that?
 We're back where we started."_

 Twenty years later, the "Lucy problem" is a perfect lens to help us understand what is maybe the most important challenge in designing a large language model agent framework.
-And the solution proposed by
+A solution proposed by [researchers at UC Berkeley](https://research.memgpt.ai/) is both

 ## a near-perfect analogy